5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Positional_Parameters.md

 	shift
 done
 ```
 **shift** is a shell builtin that operates on the positional parameters.
-It shifts al
+It shifts all the positional parameters down by one.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0OTgzMjg3XX0=
+eyJoaXN0b3J5IjpbMTc3NTQ3NjUzXX0=
 -->